 Most recently, he sang La Bohème at the Met, Macbeth at the Champs Elysées, Thaïs at Sao Paulo Opera in Brasil, Lucia di Lammermoor in Avignon, Palermo and Florence, Werther at Palaus Les Arts in Valencia.

-Among his future engagements, Werther, Thaïs and Bohème at the Met, La Traviata at Wiener Staasoper, Faust at Staatsoper in Hamburg.
+Among his future engagements, Werther, La Traviata at Wiener Staasoper, Faust at Staatsoper in Hamburg, Carmen at Opera Hong Kong, Mefistofele at Orange Festival.